arkku/launchpad-ruby/README.md

 this library altogether and simply access it like any other MIDI input device.
-However, for mapping MIDI messages to column/row coordinates, the library provides the convenience method `each_action`, which yields each currently pending button press:
+However, for mapping MIDI messages to column/row coordinates, the library provides the convenience method `each_action`, which yields each currently pending button press or release:

     loop do
       lp.each_action do |column, row, pressed|